 - Maintain contact with international trade specialist and other training institutions.

-The TrainForTrade programme combines face-to-face activities with distance-learning courses.
-Experience shows that the quality of face-to-face seminars increases (in terms of trainees participation and learning results) when trainees have first been introduced to the relevant subject matter through an e-leaning course.
+The TrainForTrade programme combines face-to-face activities with on-line courses.
+Experience shows that the quality of face-to-face seminars increases (in terms of trainees participation and learning results) when trainees have first been introduced to the relevant subject matter through an e-learning course.
 The programme emphasises that the pedagogic aspects of training should not be undermined by technology.
 At the same time, the use of ICTs as a tool for knowledge-sharing increases the number of beneficiaries while reducing the cost.

 Experience shows that with adult trainees the learning results are better in a group environment, compared to when trainees are undertaking distance-learning activities alone.
 Due to this fact, during the TrainForTrade distance-learning courses trainees are gathered in a fully equipped room and chat rooms and forums are used to facilitate exchange with the instructors.